 Consent – Jenny Poirier may share your information with professionals or others whom you have requested or agreed we should contact.

-Compliance with law – Jenny Poirier may share your information where we are required to by law or by the regulations and other rules to which we are subject.
+Compliance with law – Jenny Poirier may share your information where we are required to by UK law or by the regulations and other rules to which we are subject.

 How do we keep your information safe?